Chandler Prep Athletic Training

 Athletic Trainer’s Blog:

-As the Winter sports season is under way, I will be completing baseline concussion testing.
-Many athletes have already completed their tests.
-If you already completed testing from a fall sport you do not need to take the test again.
-I will be utilizing two types of tests: the Standardized Concussion Assessment Tool (SCAT3) and the ImPACT test.
-The SCAT3 is a paper test including a symptom checklist, memory tests, and balance tests.
-It takes about 5 minute to complete, and will be utilized as a sideline assessment tool.
+In leu of the fall sport season, I will be completing baseline concussion testing.
+This will be a requirement for ONLY contact sports, as they are more likely to sustain a concussion (i.e. football and volleyball).
+Many athletes have already completed their testing.
+For those athletes who are involved in multiple sports, you will only need to complete baseline testing once.
+I will be utilizing two types of tests: the Standardized Concussion Assessment Tool (SCAT5) and the ImPACT test.
+The SCAT5 is a paper test including a symptom checklist, memory tests, and balance tests.
+It takes about 15 minutes to complete, and will be utilized as a sideline assessment tool.
 ImPACT is a neuropsychological test completed on the computer (not Brainbook!) including a symptom checklist, verbal and visual memory, processing speed, and reaction time.
 This test, taking about 45 minutes on average to complete, is a very thorough tool that is utilized to monitor concussion recovery and help to determine if an athlete is ready to return to play following a concussion.
 Following a concussion, if it is determined that an athlete needs to visit a neurologist, the test can be completed at school with me, saving both time and money at the doctor’s office.
 It is one of the most widely-used concussion evaluation tools among athletic trainers and neurologists.

-This season, high school basketball, soccer, and wrestling athletes are required to complete both the SCAT3 and the ImPACT tests.
-Middle school baseball, soccer, softball, and wrestling athletes are required to complete only the SCAT3.
-If you are a parent of a middle school athlete and would like him or her to complete the ImPACT test as well, please contact me and they certainly are able to.
+This season, high school football and volleyball athletes are required to complete both the SCAT5 and the ImPACT tests.
+Middle school athletes will NOT be required to complete baseline testing.
+If you are a parent of a middle school athlete and would like him or her to complete the ImPACT test as well, please contact me directly and I will be happy to administer a baseline test for them.
+If you are the parent/guardian of a high school athlete who does NOT participate in a contact sport OR has history of concussion and would like him or her to complete the ImPACT test as well, please contact me, again they are certainly able to if you so wish.

 I have spoken with most of the teams already about completing their tests, and will continue to speak with them throughout the next week.
-Please remind your athlete to see me to pick a time to complete their testing.
-For middle school sports, the non-practice days will likely work best.
-For some sports it may be that the only time available to complete testing is following practice.
+We are currently working on reserving laptops for ImPACT testing.
+For your athlete’s convenience as well as the coaches, we will be conducting a mass testing time for each team which will not interfere with practice time.
+If you are the parent of a scholar-athlete who is NOT required to baseline and wish to have them baselined, again, please contact me directly so that we can set a one-on-one time period for your athlete to baseline.
+For some sports, it may be that the only time available to complete testing is following practice.
 I thank you in advance if your athlete is able to stay after school or practice one day to do so.

 If you have any questions about either test, feel free to contact me.
 I have also provided the ImPACT website, which explains the test more thoroughly. https://www.impacttest.com/about/